Buttery soft Snowball Cookies are loaded with pecans. This easy, melt-in-your-mouth cookie is simply the BEST holiday cookie!

 We hope you enjoy these cookies during the holiday season.
 They’re great for gifting as well as devouring. 😉

-There are probably 100 or more reasons to make these cookies but on top of my list is that they are perfect to make for:
+There are probably 100 or more reasons to make these Christmas Snowball Cookies, but on top of my list is that they are perfect to make for:

 - all of your holiday parties